-In their second, third and fourth semester of education at the Doctoral School, doctoral students have the opportunity to work with an academic teacher of their choice in the form of tutoring.
+During their education at the Doctoral School, doctoral students have the opportunity to work with an academic teacher of their choice in the form of tutoring.
 The aim of such meetings is to support the student at a particular stage of preparing their doctoral thesis.
-The choice of a tutor for a given semester is the student’s task, in which the supervisor may (and ought to) assist them.
+The choice of a tutor is the PhD student’s task, in which the supervisor may (and ought to) assist them.

 Academic tutoring is a form of individual work in which a doctoral student and a tutor work together investigating a subject of the doctoral student’s interest.
 It is the student who has initiative and describes the scope of knowledge or skills they wish to acquire, while the tutor suggests a form of achieving it.
 They plan the consecutive stages of their work and its schedule together, which is what the first meeting is devoted to.